pfh/weitrix/README.md

 ## Big datasets

+weitrix can use DelayedArray assays.
+Functions that produce weitrices will used `DelayedArray` output assays if given `DelayedArray` input assays.

-weitrix uses DelayedArray assays. weitrix will attempt to perform calculations blockwise in parallel. weitrix tries to use DelayedArray defaults.
+weitrix will attempt to perform calculations blockwise in parallel. weitrix tries to use DelayedArray defaults.
 Adjust with `DelayedArray::setRealizationBackend`, `DelayedArray::setAutoBlockSize`, `DelayedArray::setAutoBPPARAM`.

-The x and weights assays in a weitrix may be stored in an exotic matrix class, but it should always be possible to convert back to a normal R matrix with `as.matrix`.
+It is always possible to convert an assay back to a normal R matrix with `as.matrix`.

 Set the DelayedArray realization backend to `RleMatrix` or `HDF5Array` if weitrices will be too big to fit in memory uncompressed.
 The `RleMatrix` stores data in memory in a compressed form.
 The `HDF5Array` backend stores data on disk, in temporary files.